EAT South

 tour the farm

-Thanks to a mention in the AAA Magazine, we’re welcoming more people to the farm every week.
-We’ve put together this self-guided tour to give visitors an idea of what they are seeing.
+On-farm programs and tours are on hold while we wait for the results of soil tests.
+Curious about what the farm usually looks like?
+We created this self-guided tour to give visitors an idea of what they are seeing.
 What do you think?
 Have you toured the farm?
 Email us.